saeidaau/RequestAnalyzer/README.md

 Finally, we can talk about the scalability of the project.
 The web server can be distributed (run over several machines) and since the database will be the same, there is no problem with that.

+## Technologies:

+The main technologies used in this project are:

+- ASP.Net
+- C#
+- sql server
+- memory optimized table

+## Contact:

+Do not hesitate to reach me out via my email: `saeid.samizade@gmail.com`